How To Hire As A Startup

 You could hire an interim internal talent resourcer, but you also need to pay for recruitment tools, this can be prohibitive.
 You nearly always need to commit to a minimum of a six-month contract.
 It is not still the most effective option.

-The main objective is to plan and be aware of what your short, medium and long term hiring requirement will be to put a proper action plan in place.
+The main objective is to plan and be aware of what your short, medium and long term hiring requirements will be to put a proper action plan in place.

 If you would like any further insight into what we discussed here do let us know.